Hurricane Orlene hits Mexico's Pacific coast near Mazatlan

 The hurricane’s winds, once at Category 4 force, had slipped back to 85 mph mph (140 kph) as it hit land about 45 miles (75 kilometers) southeast of Mazatlan Monday morning, according to the U.S. National Hurricane Center.

-By midday, Orlene had weakened to a tropical storm with maximum sustained winds of 35 mph (55 kph) and was moving north-northeast at 10 mph (17 kph).
+By Monday evening, Orlene had weakened to a tropical storm with maximum sustained winds of 35 mph (55 kph) and was moving north-northeast at 9 mph (15 kph).
 The storm was 70 miles (110 kilometers) east-northeast of Mazatlan.

 The government of Jalisco state, where Puerto Vallarta is located, suspended classes Monday in towns and cities along the coast.